Beloit offers great access to biking, hiking, birding and water trails.Click here to download Beloit Trails Guide & Map

 Location: Riverside Park, 1160 Riverside Drive

 Features: Have fun paddling with friends and family on our lagoon paddleboats.
 Single kayaks are also available.
-Learn more about fees and hours.
+Lagoon Rates and Hours

 Location: Big Hill Park, 1101 Big Hill Rd.